 If you need to chill then Swensen’s (St 105), where happiness never melts, will satisfy your craving for cool with their indulgent ice cream scoops and sundaes.
 Founder Earle Swensen gave his customers three things: quality, quantity, and value for their money.
 They have a selection of more than 20 ice cream flavours and an unlimited variety of Ice Cream Sundaes that include premium quality toppings such as Mars, Oreo, and classic cookie.
 The Earthquake Sundae is an eating challenge, while the Sticky Chewy Choc Fantasy lives up to its dreamy title.

 After establishing five outlets in Phnom Penh, global coffee chain Starbucks has finally arrived in Siem Reap, albeit at the departures lounge of the international airport.
 You can expect to find their classic range of hot and cold brewed beverages, as well as some regional and promotional specials.
 Carefully-sourced beans, unsurpassed roasting expertise, and highly-skilled baristas enable the company’s decades of history, passion, and knowledge that goes into every cup.

-And finally there’s Tous Les Jours, the everyday French-Asian bakery producing a selection of freshly baked goods made with the highest quality ingredients sourced from South Korea.
+And finally there’s Tous Les Jours (Sivatha Blvd), the everyday French-Asian bakery producing a selection of freshly baked goods made with the highest quality ingredients sourced from South Korea.
 They have locations all over Cambodia as one of the best bakeries in the Kingdom.
 Cuddle up to a cake or sandwich, accompanied by a fine cup of coffee or tea.